ucan-wg/spec/README.md

 To achieve these properties, object capabilities have two requirements: [fail-safe], and locality preservation.
 The emphasis on consistency rules out partition tolerance[^pcec].

-[^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical tradeoff for many systems.
+[^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical trade-off for many systems.
 UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 ## 1.3 Security Considerations